VISITING WITH CHILDREN

 Toggle between the below activities to learn how you can enjoy a day at the Castle fit for all generations!

-UPDATE: For the health and safety of our visitors and staff, hands-on interactive activities at the Castle will not be available during the 2020 season.
+UPDATE: For the health and safety of our visitors and staff, hands-on interactive activities at the Castle will not be available during the 2021 season (this may change as COVID guidelines adapt).
 We hope you will still enjoy touring the beautiful Lucknow mansion and take advantage of the other ways to explore the property as a family!

 The Lucknow mansion is a historic house museum and 90% of its furnishings are original.
 While touching of objects inside the mansion is very limited in order to preserve these historic pieces, children can enjoy the following hands-on activities: